Rahul628226/Rahul628226/README.md

 - 📫 How to reach me:**rahulcv447@gmail.com**
 -  💬 Ask me about ...
 - 🥅 2022 Goals: Learn more about flutter
-- ⚡ Fun fact: I love music and playing cricket
+- ⚡ Fun fact: I love music and playing football

 ### Connect with me: